dhruvksuri/cp-algorithms-bible/src/string/aho_corasick.md

                 escape[v] = escape[u];
             }
             for (int c = 0; c < ALPHABET_SIZE; c++) {
-                if (transitions[v][c] != 0) {
+                // if state exist then add suffix link if (transitions[v][c] != 0) {

                     // we are storing transition node below that is used by s in next iteration